robertwidfen/emoji-kbd/README.md

 # Recent List ⟲
 Used emojis will be put automatically to the recent list.
-Ever item has a score and items are sorted by the score.
+Every item has a score and items are sorted by the score.
 A score >=100 makes a item a favorite.
-When using an item its score will increase by 10 and the score of all others decreases by 1.
+When using an item its score will increase by 10 and the score of all others decrease by 1.

 `Shift-Left`/`Shift-Right` moves an item.
 Delete removes an item. `Shift-Enter` toggles favorite state.